department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/apply-vre.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div itemprop="description" class="va-introtext">

-If you're a Servicemember or Veteran who’s overcoming challenges related to service-connected disabilities and an employment handicap, you can apply for Vocational Rehabilitation and Employment (VR&amp;E) benefits and services, also called Chapter 31.
+If you're a Servicemember or Veteran who’s overcoming challenges related to service-connected disabilities and an employment handicap, you can apply for Vocational Rehabilitation and Employment (VR&amp;E) benefits and services.

-If you’re leaving active service soon, you can get free educational and career counseling services, also called Chapter 36.
+If you’re leaving active service soon, you can get free educational and career counseling services.
 Find out how to apply online for these VR&amp;E benefits.

 </div>